Sichuan opera: Schools of thought

-During the long-term development of Sichuan Opera, there were differences between regions in what voice styles were popular, as well as in the relationships between artists and their teachers.
-Due to this, several schools of Sichuan Opera were formed.
-These include: the Huanxian (Huaxian) school, Chouxing Fu (Sangan) School, Cao (Junchen, Wusheng) school, and the Wuzhou (Wuchou) school.
-These are is sometimes praised as the "King Cao" schools, due to the perceived superior quality of its artists.
-At the same time, there are four schools, namely the Western Sichuan School, Ziyang River School, Northern Sichuan School, and Eastern Sichuan School, which are called the "four rivers" in the circle of Sichuan Opera.
+During the long-term development of Sichuan opera, there were differences between regions in what voice styles were popular, as well as in the relationships between artists and their teachers.
+Due to this, several schools of Sichuan opera were formed.
+These include: the Huanxian (Huaxian) school, Chouxing Fu (Sangan) school, Cao (Junchen, Wusheng) school, and the Wuzhou (Wuchou) school.
+These are sometimes praised as the "King Cao" schools, due to the perceived superior quality of its artists.
+At the same time, there are four schools, namely the Western Sichuan school, Ziyang River school, Northern Sichuan school, and Eastern Sichuan school, which are called the "four rivers" in the circle of Sichuan opera.

 The four river schools

-Like in several other folk arts, there is no standard tone in Sichuan Opera.
+Like in several other folk arts, there is no standard tone in Sichuan opera.
 Additionally, each of the "four rivers" has its own cultural center.
-The four river schools of Sichuan Opera can be divided into the western Sichuan Ba School, the Ziyang River School, the North Sichuan River School, and the Xiachuandong School.
+The four river schools of Sichuan opera can be divided into the western Sichuan Ba School, the Ziyang River school, the North Sichuan River school, and the Xiachuandong school.